ktorio/ktor-documentation/topics/Modules.md

 ## embeddedServer {id="embedded-server"}

 Typically, the `embeddedServer` function accepts a module implicitly as a lambda argument.
 You can see the example in the [](create_server.topic#embedded-server) section.
-You can also extract application logic into separate modules and call these module functions inside the `embeddedServer` block:
+You can also extract application logic into a separate module and pass a reference to this module as the `module` parameter:

 ```kotlin
 ```